Shoeless Joe Jackson Cards: The Definitive Guide

 The 1915 W-unc was an anonymous set published in black and white with similar poses to the M101-4 and M128 Police Gazette sets.
 The 16 set features all the stars from the day, including Cobb, Wagner, and of course Jackson.
 This is an incredibly tough find, as PSA has graded a whopping two of these!
 While a poorly graded copy sold at Heritage auctions for only around $5000 back in 2015, I’d suspect a lot higher ending price in today’s market.

 1916 M101-4 and M101-5 Sporting News

 As shown below the M101-4 Sporting News Jackson card uses the same pose as the 1915 W-unc strip card.
 These Sporting News cards were produced by Felix Mendelsohn, a Chicago-based printer who marketed the cards to a variety of businesses.
 The set was offered as a marketing promotion for The Sporting News, with the backs either blank, bearing the publication’s name, or bearing one of several different advertisements.

 The Jackson cards are available with several different backs.
-Depending on the back of the Jackson it can be not very rare to extremely rare or basically a one of a kind copy.
+Depending on the back of the Jackson it can be not very rare to extremely rare or basically a one-of-a-kind copy.
 PSA has graded around 20 blank back versions, with similar variability for some of the more common backs.
-BE careful however as this has become a quite common counterfeit card for the scammers.
+BE careful however as this has become a quite common counterfeit card for scammers.
 Some of the latest copies on eBay here.

 1917 E135 Collins McCarthy